 1. Moissanite Rings

 If you still want a diamond ring but don’t want the over-the-top price tag, moissanite can be a great alternative engagement ring.
-It looks exactly like a diamond at a fraction of the cost, making it a great deal as a diamond alternative.
+It looks exactly like a diamond at a fraction of the cost, making it a great deal for wedding ring alternatives to diamonds.

 Moissanite was discovered in 1893 by a French scientist named Henri Moissan.
 He found the bits of the rare mineral in a crater left by a meteorite in Arizona.
 Natural moissanite is very rare, so any jewelry showcasing it has been created in a lab.